 Who will carry out my HomeBuyers Survey?

-Your HomeBuyers Survey will be carried out by either Julian Crosby FRICS or Paul Davison FRICS who between them have over 50 years’ experience of surveying and valuing residential properties throughout Cornwall.
+Your HomeBuyers Survey will be carried out by either Julian Crosby, Paul Davison, Richard Eccleshall or Nathan Bennett-Glew who have many years experience of surveying and valuing residential properties throughout Cornwall.

 What should I do next?

-Call Julian or Paul on 01872 260555 and we will be more than happy to discuss any particular concerns you may have about the property you are purchasing.
+Call the team on 01872 260555 and we will be more than happy to discuss any particular concerns you may have about the property you are purchasing.

 What do I do after I have received my HomeBuyers Survey?